Do you want to hold space more skillfully for people with chronic stress and/or unresolved trauma?

 This is what I want to give you.

-This offering is open to anyone and is designed for those who work with others: including mental health therapists, physical therapists, and movement teachers.
+This offering is open to ANYONE and is designed for those who work with others: including mental health therapists, physical therapists, and movement teachers.

 “As a mental health therapist, I can say that JP offers a wide range of tools to use personally and with your clients in therapy.
 I regularly use the tools in sessions and for a personal nervous system reset as well.
 JP is very clear and knowledgable and you will walk away feeling engaged in the work you do to support others. " -Amy Friedman, LMFT